 The Art Bridge has become the most well known bridge with love locks whose keys have been tossed into the flowing river to symbolize eternal love.
 This is a pedestrian bridge in Paris.
 It crosses the Seine River and is located between the Louvre Museum and the Court House.
 The bridge sidings are made out of steel, and today are almost completely covered with locks that have the couples names or initials written on them.

-This tradition began in 2008, when a couples began attaching locks to the bridge about the Seine.
+This tradition began in 2008, when a couples began attaching locks to the bridge above the Seine.
 Some say that these small additions are not a pretty sight, and enhance the likelihood that the bridge will collapse from the weight.
 There is also threat of the river being polluted by the all the rust from the tossed keys.

 In the summer of 2013 the Parisian municipality came to a stance about this issue, having to do with the weight these locks were putting on the bridge.
 The city decided to take down the locks, and stop this tradition from continuing.
-Two glass panels have been added to cover the steel edges, stopped any more locks from being added.
+Two glass panels have been added to cover the steel edges, and stop any more locks from being added.

 Since 1803 the bridge has been renovated several times.